snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/index.md

 Three strategies are made available to store the Tracker’s state: cookies, local storage or no storage at all.
 You can set the strategy with the help of the `stateStorageStrategy` parameter in the configuration object to “cookieAndLocalStorage” (the default), “cookie”, “localStorage” or “none” respectively.

 When choosing local storage, the Tracker will additionally store events in local storage before sending them so that they can be recovered if the user leaves the page before they are sent.

+See also [How the Tracker uses `localStorage`](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/cookies-local-storage/index.md#Local_Storage) for an explanation of how the tracker can later recover and send unsent events.

 #### Adding predefined contexts